ib565/OncoGraph-Engine/README.md

 ### More Example Questions

+**Knowledge Graph Queries:**
 - Which therapies target KRAS and what are their mechanisms of action?
 - What biomarkers predict resistance to anti-EGFR therapies in colorectal cancer?
-- Find PubMed citations related to Sotorasib’s mechanism of action on KRAS.
+- Find PubMed citations related to Sotorasib's mechanism of action on KRAS.
 - What is the predicted response of EGFR L858R to Gefitinib in lung cancer?

+**Hypothesis Analysis:**
+- Analyze gene list: `BRCA1, BRCA2, TP53, ATM, CHEK2` for DNA repair pathways
+- What biological processes are enriched in: `EGFR, KRAS, BRAF, PIK3CA, PTEN`?
+- Functional analysis of: `MYC, CCND1, CDK4, RB1, TP53` for cell cycle regulation

 ## Key Features